 New Positions.
-The Military Staff requests \$0.2 million, including \$0.1 million from general revenues for 4.0 new positions in the Emergency Management Agency.
+The Military Staff requested \$0.2 million, including \$0.1 million from general revenues for 4.0 new positions in the Emergency Management Agency.
 The new positions and funding are being requested primarily to offset a reduction in federal funding for Urban Area Security Initiatives, which had been available to purchase services related to coordination and response for disasters on the local, state and national levels.
 Positions include a national incident manager, all hazards planner and coordinators for domestic preparedness and critical infrastructure.
-The Department notes the funding for the positions is 50 percent state funds and 50 percent federal funds.
+The Department noted the funding for the positions is 50 percent state funds and 50 percent federal funds.
 The request assumes the positions will be filled halfway through the year.
-The Governor does not recommend the additional funding or positions.
+The Governor did not recommend the additional funding or positions.
+The Assembly concurred.

 Statewide Communications Network.
-The Agency requests \$0.5 million more from federal funds and \$0.1 million more from general revenues for the Rhode Island Statewide Communications Network.
+The Agency requested \$0.5 million more from federal funds and \$0.1 million more from general revenues for the Rhode Island Statewide Communications Network.
 Funds are used to support a portion of 6.0 positions, including five positions that are currently filled and one new position included in the request, statewide interoperability coordinator, which would manage and coordinate all aspects of the network.
 Funding is also used to maintain and expand the radio system that is used to expedite emergency phone calls, maintain communication with all political subdivisions in the state and the emergency radio communication system that allows all hospitals, the Department of Health, and Emergency Management to be on a private radio system in order to effectively respond to all types of disasters.
 The increase reflects planned expenditures for maintenance and repairs to the system's infrastructure throughout the state.
-The Governor recommends federal funds as requested, but does not include the new position or the general revenues requested for it.
+The Governor recommended federal funds as requested, but did not include the new position or the general revenues requested for it.
+The Governor subsequently requested an amendment to add \$18,000 of carry forward federal funds to reflect the actual award for the network.
+The Assembly did not include the additional positions or funding, but did concur with the amendment.

 All Other Salaries and Benefits.
-The Military Staff requests \$66,422 less than enacted from all funds for salaries and benefits in the Emergency Management Agency for 27.0 full-time equivalent positions.
+The Military Staff requested \$66,422 less than enacted from all funds for salaries and benefits in the Emergency Management Agency for 27.0 full-time equivalent positions.
 The enacted budget includes turnover savings equivalent to 3.0 positions, and the revised request reflects turnover savings for 1.0 additional position.
 As of the final pay period in November, the Emergency Management Agency had 3.0 vacant positions.

-The Governor recommends \$0.1 million more than enacted and requested from all sources, including \$9,661 less from general revenues.
+The Governor recommended \$0.1 million more than enacted and requested from all sources, including \$9,661 less from general revenues.
 The increases in federal and restricted resources reflect a revised payroll projection that correctly accounts for salaries that were inadvertently requested at a lower than actual rate and identified as turnover.
+The Assembly concurred.

 Urban Areas Security Initiatives.
-The Military Staff requests \$0.4 million less than enacted from federal funds for Urban Areas Security Initiative grant funding.
+The Military Staff requested \$0.4 million less than enacted from federal funds for Urban Areas Security Initiative grant funding.
 The program is intended to assist participating jurisdictions in developing integrated regional systems for crime prevention, citizen protection, incident response and post-incident recovery.
 The decrease in the request reflects the discontinuation of grant funding for this program from the Department of Homeland Security.
-The Governor recommends \$457 more than requested to reflect shifting medical benefit savings from non-general revenue sources to miscellaneous operating expenses.
+The Governor recommended \$457 more than requested to reflect shifting medical benefit savings from nongeneral revenue sources to miscellaneous operating expenses.
+The Governor subsequently requested an amendment to add \$1.6 million of carry forward federal funding that was excluded from the original request.
+The Assembly concurred.